Interstate 275 (Florida): Reconstruction and later changes

-Between Himes Avenue and downtown, southbound (westbound) traffic was shifted on to the original northbound lanes.
-However, those wishing to exit at either the Howard/Armenia or Himes avenues exits continue on the original southbound lanes.
-Those exiting on Himes Avenue have one dedicated lane in the original southbound lanes.
-Traffic entering the freeway from Armenia Avenue now does so on the original northbound exit ramp.
-This creates an odd left-lane merge situation.
-However, to help motorists in this effort, the entrance ramp has a dedicated lane from the freeway entrance until just over the Himes Avenue bridge.
-Traffic heading northbound on Howard Avenue must now turn left onto Green Avenue, left onto Armenia Avenue, and then right onto the entrance ramp in order to enter the freeway.
-While this setup is temporary, it has somewhat improved traffic flow in the area, as motorists who intend to exit at Howard/Armenia or Himes avenues now exit the freeway much earlier.

 In January 2011, construction began on widening the northernmost segment of I-275 from US 41 (Nebraska Avenue) to the I-75 apex from four to six lanes.
 The project also includes constructing a dedicated flyover ramp over I-75 towards SR 56.
 This ramp, along with a new, extended ramp from I-75 to SR 56, opened on August 18, 2011.

 On February 4, 2011, a new ramp connecting northbound I-275 to 118th Avenue North opened.
 This project, beginning in July 2009 and involving widening the existing ramp from northbound I-275 to SR 686, is being performed in conjunction with the project to build the Mid Pinellas Expressway, which has suffered numerous delays due to a lack of funding.